-Former cricket chiefs attack ICC’s ‘big three’ plan ahead of crucial meeting in Dubai
+Former cricket chiefs attack the International Cricket Council's proposal for 'big three' - BCCI, ECB and CA - decision making powers ahead of a crucial meeting in Dubai

 Dubai: Former cricket chiefs have attacked the International Cricket Council’s (ICC) proposal for greater decision-making powers for a three-strong group of the Board of Control for Cricket.
 The trio concerned are India, Cricket Australia and the England and Wales Cricket Board — who between them represent the game’s wealthiest nations.